P403n1x87/austin-tui/README.md

 austin-tui myscript.py
 ~~~

-Like Austin, the TUI can also attach to a running Python application.
+Like [Austin], the TUI can also attach to a running Python application.
 To analyse
 the frame stacks of all the processes of a running WSGI server, for example, get
 hold of the PID of the parent process and do